John O'Neill (Fenian)

-John Charles O'Neill (9 March 1834 – 7 January 1878) was an Irish-born officer in the American Civil War and member of the Fenian Brotherhood.
+John Charles O'Neill (9 March 1834 – 8 January 1878) was an Irish-born officer in the American Civil War and member of the Fenian Brotherhood.
 O'Neill is best known for his activities leading the Fenian raids on Canada in 1866 and 1871.

 Early life

-O'Neill was born in Drumgallon, Clontibret County Monaghan, where he received some schooling.
+O'Neill was born in Drumgallan, Clontibret County Monaghan, where he received some schooling.
 He emigrated to New Jersey in 1848 at the height of the Great Famine.
 He received an additional year of education there and worked in a number of jobs.
 In 1857 he enlisted in the 2nd United States Dragoons and served in the Utah War (May 1857 – July 1858), apparently deserting afterwards to California.

 Civil war service

 In California, he joined the 1st Cavalry, and served as a sergeant in the American Civil War with this regiment until December 1862, at which time he was commissioned as an officer in the 5th Indiana Cavalry.
 He was credited as being a daring fighting officer, but believed he had not received due promotion, which led to a transfer to the 17th United States Colored Infantry as captain.
 He left the Union Army prior to the end of the conflict, marrying Mary Crow, with whom he had several children.